Atlanta Falcons 2025 Schedule: Opponents, Games, Info

 The Atlanta Falcons delivered a statement performance on Monday Night Football, dismantling the Buffalo Bills 24-14 at Mercedes-Benz Stadium in a game that had Red and Black faithful roaring from the opening kickoff.

-Analysis: The Patriots, under Mike Vrabel in 2025, are rebuilding with a rookie quarterback or journeyman starter.
-New England’s defense is tough, but their offense lacks playmakers to exploit Atlanta’s secondary.
-Penix manages the game well, leaning on Bijan Robinson to control the clock.
-The Falcons’ pass rush, with Pearce and Walker, overwhelms New England’s offensive line, leading to a 5-4 record with a low-scoring road win.
+The Patriots, under Mike Vrabel, are supposed to be in rebuilding mode with quarterback Drake Maye — but nobody told New England’s defense, which limited Penix and Bijan Robinson to control the clock.
+The Falcons’ pass rush, with Pearce and Walker, couldn’t contain New England’s offensive line, leading to a 24-23 loss for the Falcons on the road.

 Week 11: Bye Week